hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 the REST URL output from one client 2 times.
 So the load balancer sent the other call to the other client.

+If the load balancer is working correctly, the 3 calls to the _"index()_" function will be logged across the 2 clients.
+One client will do 1st and 3rd request and the other client does the 2nd.

+You can just see this in the logs here for the two clients, mixed in with logging of Kubernetes checking the application.

+![Image of Hazelcast client 0 log][Screenshot25a]

+The above client shows _"index()"_ running twice.

-![Image of Hazelcast client log][Screenshot25]
+![Image of Hazelcast client 1 log][Screenshot25b]

-Finally, if you go back the Hazelcast management center, you should now see two clients connected.
+The above client shows _"index()"_ running once.

+And we can see these clients on the Management Center.

 ![Image of Hazelcast management center with clients][Screenshot26]

-Remember, clients don't show by default.
+Remember, clients details don't show by default.
 These ones are visible as we've set `hazelcast.client.statistics.enabled` to "_true_" in the client's `hazelcast-client.xml` file.